CUH Logo

 Can anything go wrong?

 Complications may occur at different times during your treatment.
-All of these will be discussed with you prior to treatment.
+All of these will be discussed with you before treatment.

 • Occasionally, it may not be possible to place the implants due to unforeseen circumstances.
 If this occurs this will be communicated to you clearly and the alternative options to replace your missing teeth will be discussed.
 In these situations, you may have to opt for the conventional methods of replacing your missing teeth.

-• Bleeding.
-This is expected and to some extent encouraged during surgery in order to facilitate healing.
+• Bleeding is expected and to some extent encouraged during surgery in order to facilitate healing.
 It is extremely rare for severe bleeding to be a risk in dental implant treatment and your clinician will inform you if it is a specific risk for you.

-• Failure of the implant to integrate into the jaw bone.
-Occasionally the implant fails to bond with the jaw bone and has to be removed.
+• Occasionally the implant fails to bond with the jawbone and has to be removed.
 Depending on the reason for the failure, it may be possible to replace the implant after a healing period.

-• Infection.
-It is important to follow the post-operative instructions provided to you following surgery.
+• It is important to follow the post-operative instructions provided to you following surgery to avoid infection.

-• Aesthetic failures for example with metal showing.
-These issues are usually dictated by your anatomy and your clinician can discuss with you if this is likely.
+• Aesthetic failures, such as metal showing.
+These issues are usually dictated by your anatomy; your clinician can discuss with you if this is likely.

-• Wear or breakage of the implant retained prosthesis.
-Crowns, bridges or dentures may need refurbishment with time due to wear, this is not routinely provided by the hospital and will incur additional costs in dental practice.
+• Crowns, bridges or dentures may need refurbishment with time due to wear.
+This is not routinely provided by the hospital and will incur additional costs in dental practice.
 Additionally, the clips or screws retaining your false teeth (dentures) to the implant may break or wear out with use and may require replacement.

 What do implants cost?

-NHS funding for dental implants is limited and strict criteria have to be met for acceptance onto this scheme.
+NHS funding for dental implants is limited; strict criteria have to be met for acceptance onto this scheme.

 What will happen if I choose not to have implants?